Migrating Windows 10 to a 16″ MacBook Pro (2019) with Winclone 8

 - The USB Flash Drive should contain all the resources needed to inject the drivers:

 - Follow the prompts to hit return as it runs the commands.
-When completed, the Mac will reboot and you can now boot into the Boot Camp partition.
+When completed, the Mac will reboot.
+You can now boot into the Boot Camp partition.

 - Once you have booted into the Boot Camp partition, you can install the remaining drivers by opening the setup.exe on the USB flash drive and using the installer to install/repair the existing driver installation.